One of Alberta's first oil sands plants sits abandoned five decades after its last use.

 While gaps in climate science exist, leading some to question the degree of mankind’s impact as well as whether anything should be done, most governments as well as the science academies of the U.S. and other industrial nations agree that mankind is a significant factor and that greenhouse gas emissions should be reduced.

+This oil sands plant lies north of Fort McMurray.
 In 2007, Alberta enacted a law requiring large facilities to reduce their emissions intensity by 12 percent from 2003-2005 levels starting in 2007.

 Share your thoughts about these slideshows and climate change.